 There isn’t a single part without a story behind and that’s what makes it so fascinating.

 Located in the middle of the South African bush, this opulent palace, a member of The Leading Hotels of the World, certainly stands out from the vast hotel landscape all around the world.
 In the beginning the hotel, as part of Sun City, mostly catered for gambling guests as it was the only part of South Africa where gambling was legal.
-Nowadays the resort doesn’t have this standalone benefit and is catering for a lot of different clientele and does very well doing so.

 We were told by Mrs. Herliane Portenschlager, who has been working at the resort for over 24 years, that it is constantly evolving to meet the ever-changing needs of their clients.
 Nowadays there are three main sources of revenue, which are the gambling Casino guests, the conference and event guests – which are mostly wedding guests or conferences of international companies (when we were there YAHOO! had a conference) – and the family and holiday guests, which is a growing group.

 Due to ongoing soft refurbishments nothing at the Palace looks dated or worn out, although the opening was already 22 years ago.
 While there hasn’t been any major refurbishment, everything is kept very well in place, and there are no changes in style, theme or architecture, which we liked very much.

 Local jewellery as well as handmade attire and clothing can be bought at the Palace Collection next to attractive souvenirs, so your shopping needs will also be met at any time.